Roofing Lead Generation

 HomeAdvisor— Consumers share their contact info on HomeAdvisor, which then finds contractors for the work they need done.
 Then, HomeAdvisor sells those leads ($40, $50, the cost can vary) to contractors who are registered on their platform.

 Angie’s List— Since merging with HomeAdvisor, Angie’s List still links customers to contractors that can perform the services they need.
-Before the merge, Angie’s list was more conscientious about screening the service providers they recommended to property owners.
+Before the merger, Angie’s list was more conscientious about screening the service providers they recommended to property owners.

 CraftJack— Contractors only pay for leads they receive which are based on the task needed by the consumer and their service area.
 There are no monthly subscription or sign-up fees.
 Lead prices vary by task and service area.